Biarca/patrol-k8s-marketplace/README.md

 $ sudo bash pre-req-installer.sh
 ````
 # 3. Steps to Install GCP Assets using Script
-Follow the below instructions for installing GCP assets using script.
+One GCP project is needed in which all the assets required for installing Biarca Patrol app are created.
+This project is referred to as Installer project.
+Though Patrol can monitor the installer project itself, ideally Monitoring Projects are different.
+The GCP project(s) that needs to be continuously monitored for security misconfigurations are referred to as Monitoring projects.

-**Note:** Assumption is the Patrol installer project & Monitoring project are different.
+Follow the below instructions for installing GCP assets on installer project using script.

 ### 3.1 Creating Service Account
 Create a Service account in the installer project and assign the below mentioned roles.
-  - Add 'Project Owner' role of the Installer Project
+  - 'Owner' role of the Installer Project
-  - Add 'Security Admin' role of the Monitoring Project
+  - 'Security Admin' role of the Monitoring Project

-**Note:** If the installer project and monitoring project are same, then provide Owner role of the project to Service account.
+**Note:** If the installer project and monitoring project are the same, then just provide Owner role of the installer project to Service account.

 In the GCP Console, select Monitoring project and navigate to **IAM & Admin >  Click on "Add"**.
 Under “New members” provide the Installer project service account and select “Security Admin” as role and click on “Save”.

-Download the installer project service account key in JSON format and copy them to the ````<Path-To-Patrol-installer>/patrol-k8s-marketplace```` directory in the installer machine.
+Download the installer project service account key in JSON format and copy it to the ````<Path-To-patrol-installer>/patrol-k8s-marketplace```` directory in the installer machine.
 ### 3.2 Creating External Static Address and DNS Record
 For accessing Biarca Patrol UI using an FQDN, perform the below steps in GCP.
 #### 3.2.1 Create External Static IP